-When tested with an XRF instrument this vintage Tupperware brand yellow plastic “Cake Decorator” tool (a tool that one would use to scrape along the surface of the frosting to make patterns [something that I would bet $1,000,000 was often later licked by children wanting the extra frosting bits when mom or grandma was done making the cake!]) had the following readings:
+When tested with an XRF instrument, this vintage Tupperware brand yellow plastic “Cake Decorator” tool (a tool that one would use to scrape along the surface of the frosting and make patterns [something I would bet $1,000,000 was often later licked by children wanting the extra frosting bits when mom or grandma was done making the cake!]) had the following readings:

 - Lead (Pb): 1,283 +/- 29 ppm

 - Antimony (Sb): Negative / Non-Detect

 - Bromine (Br): 28 +/- 4 ppm